HL7/crmi-ig/input/pages/artifact-repository-service.md

 ##### Archive

 The _archive_ operation supports removing an existing _retired_ artifact from the repository.
 The operation is defined as a `DELETE` but the status of the deleted resource is required to be _retired_.

+##### Artifact Diff
+The _artifact-diff_ operation supports the comparison of two artifacts of the same type.
+This operation generates a differential between source and target artifacts as [FHIR Patch](https://www.hl7.org/fhir/fhirpatch.html).

+The following parameters SHOULD be supported for the _artifact-diff_ operation:

+* **checkDependencies**: Whether or not to compare the artifacts' dependency trees.
+* Instance level:
+    * **target**: A canonical reference of the target artifact which is being compared.
+* Type level:
+    * **source**: The canonical reference of the source artifact to compare against.

 ### Shareable Artifact Repository